holts-shoe/orthopaedic-surgery-waitlist/README.md

 # orthopaedic-surgery-waitlist
-A public waitlist for Orthopedic Surgery providers in Canada*
+A public waitlist for Orthopedic Surgery providers* in Ontario*